Best Essential Oil Diffusers: Reviews & What I Use

 • No water or set-up required

-• Strong concentration of essential oils released into the air
+• Strong concentration of essential oils released into the air.
+Great for large areas like the living room.

-• Timers control run time and rest time let you control how long it runs and provide an option other than continuous use
+• Timers control run time and rest time.
+Lets you control how long it runs and provides an option other than continuous use.

 Cons:

-• Noise level is louder than ultrasonic diffusers
+• The noise level is louder than ultrasonic diffusers

 • Uses oils more quickly than ultrasonic or other diffusers since they attach directly to the diffuser